flatironinstitute/figpack/docs/creating_figures.md

 When viewing figures, a local server will start and open your browser.
 Press Enter in the terminal to stop the server.

+## Exporting to SVG

+Some figpack views support exporting to SVG format for use in publications and presentations.
+See the [Exporting Figures](exporting_figures.md) guide for details on how to export figures with customizable dimensions.

 ## Archiving on Zenodo

 For long-term preservation and citability, you can archive your figures on Zenodo and view them through figpack's web interface.
 See the [Zenodo Archival Guide](zenodo_archival.md) for details.